conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 - the status of each zone:
   - **Pending**: the configuration isn't deployed or refreshed yet
   - **Ready**: the configuration is up to date on Gateway
-  - **Failed**: Something unexpected happened during the deployment.
+  - **Failed**: Something unexpected happened during the creation.
 Check that the connected Gateway is active.
 - the date the zone was last updated

 Click on a Partner Zone to view its details.